 Smuggling contraband developed not at first as a round taxation, but to circumvent some of the Middle Ages Charters and Monopolies.
 Customs were introduced around 1198, and the restricting of the wool export trade to Staple towns and ports was resented by many merchants, and the demand for English wool from the Flemish weavers encouraged shipments off the beach.

 One of our many commercial practices borrowed from the Dutch in 1643 was Excise; an unpopular imposition, described by Dr. Johnson in his Dictionary, as “a hateful tax, adjudged by hired wretches”; so our views on tax gatherers have not changed much.

-East Indiamen standing off London River waiting for wind or tide, in mist or fog, or at night, would tranship chests of tea to small craft, for later landing up the coast in Essex and Suffolk.
+East Indiamen standing off London River waiting for wind or tide, in mist or fog, or at night, would tranship chests of tea to smaller craft, for later landing up the coast Essex and Suffolk.